appsmithorg/appsmith-docs/website/docs/packages/tutorial/js-module.md

 5. Publish the JS Module.

-## Integrate Modules into your App
+## Integrate modules into your App

 Follow these steps to access its data in any application: